anraposo/generative-jazz-solos/README.md

 # rhythmic-patterns-jazz-solos
-Phrase-Oriented Probabilistic Analysis of Rhythmic Patterns for Symbolic Generative AI Jazz Solos
+Phrase-Oriented Probabilistic Analysis of Rhythmic Patterns by Style for Symbolic Generative AI Jazz Solos